 back to top ↑

 This week we are talking about emotional pitch.
 This isn't an official term, but it is one that I have heard form actors before.
 The first mention of it that I remember was on the behind the scenes for "The Lord of the Rings."
 Billy Boyd (Played one of the hobbits named Pippen) was discussing a specific scene in the film that comes at the end of the very long trilogy.
 In this scene they are all saying goodbye to some of the main characters and they realize they also have to say goodbye to the main character and one that is closest to them, Frodo.
 In the behind the scenes interview Billy Boyd was talking about how gruelling that scene was to shoot as they were supposed to be very emotional and crying in it.
 These shots took all day to shoot and they had to remain at that emotional level throughout the day.
 He stated how exhausting it was to maintain that 'emotional pitch.'

 When animating you really need to know where the character is in the shot you are animating.
 Where have they come from and where are they going in the story.
 If you animate your character at full emotional pitch in every scene you create a character that is just too manic for any one specific scene to stand out.
-There is a difference between pushing a shot for readibility and pushing the emotion to the breaking point.
+There is a difference between pushing a shot for readability and pushing the emotion to the breaking point.
 If the scene you are animating is the culminating moment for a character development then ensuring you seriously push the emotional pitch is critical.
 Now, depending on what kind of character development turn is happening it may be a contrast that represents it; a sudden lack of emotion where there was previously a ton.
 Emotions are more than just drama.
 Not everything has to, or should be, super dramatic like a soap opera tv show.
 Our actions are driven by our emotions.
 Know the emotion thats driving the action of your character.

 Pixar went head on with emotions and made a whole movie about it, "Inside Out".
 This movie is a story telling masterpiece and the animation throughout is absolutely fantastic.
 Watch this scene as we are introduced to each of the 5 core emotions (characters) in the movie.
 What I want you to notice is that each character has a range of emotions themselves even though their underlying emotion wins out each time (Joy, Sadness, Disgust, Anger, Fear).

 This is the opening scene for the whole movie.
 The part of the story where we are told just what we will be watching for the next 90 minutes.
 Each of our 5 emotion characters had to be animated to match their emotion absolutely clearly or the whole movie would have flopped right here.
-Each of the emotion characters had to hit a moment of full emotional pitch in order to clearly represent those emotions undenyably.
+Each of the emotion characters had to hit a moment of full emotional pitch in order to clearly represent those emotions undeniably.
 A good exercise would be to watch through the clip and identify the moment each character hits their full emotional pitch.

+back to top ↑